CyndelHerolt/IUT_test/README.md

 This website is a technical test in order to -maybe- be recruited by my university for a work-study contract.
 It started on june 3rd and must be finished by june 10th.
-The instructions were to create a home page as well as a "departments" page using the Symfony framework -I had never used Symfony before-.
+The instructions were to create a home page as well as a "departments" page using the Symfony framework -*I had never used Symfony before*-.

-<h2>Start the project by installing Symfony</h2>
+<h3>Start the project by installing Symfony</h3>

 I started by installing **Symfony CLI** and **Profiler** -using a package manager- to create the project and work on it locally, then I checked if everything was OK -*indeed it was*-.